- CLASS: Aves (Birds)

 Shortly before or after dusk, macaws all take wing again to return to their roosting site, where they call to each other to figure out who sits where.
 The sitting arrangement can change from day to day!
 Sometimes squabbles break out, but macaws rarely physically injure each other.
 Once everyone is settled, they quiet down, fluff out their feathers, and prepare to snooze through the night.

 Macaws eat a variety of ripe and unripe fruits, nuts and seeds, flowers, leaves, and stems of plants, and sources of protein like insects and snails.
 Some specialize in eating the hard fruits and nuts of palm trees.
 One trick they use for this is to forage in fields where cattle live.
 The cattle eat the palm nuts, which pass through their digestive system and come out the other end with the nut’s hard coating removed.
 This makes the nuts softer and easier for the macaws to eat!
 Macaws also visit riverbanks and cliffs made of clay soil, which they eat.
-Scientists believe the soil neutralizes any toxic chemicals the birds might eat in seeds or unripe fruits, possibly preventing stomachaches.
+Scientists believe the soil may neutralize any toxic chemicals the birds might eat in seeds or unripe fruits.

 Macaws usually live in pairs, and after the nesting season, in family groups.
 When adult macaws choose mates, they usually stay together until one of them dies.
 This close relationship is called a pair bond.
 The pair reinforces its bond by preening each other’s feathers, sharing food, and roosting together.
 The bond is so strong that even when the pair flies with a large flock, the two stay close together, with their wings almost touching.